 Manitobans know how to party under the sun!
 We celebrate summer with many incredible festivals showcasing music, food, art, and the province’s rich history.
-Festival season starts around May lasting until the end of August.
+The Festival season starts around May, lasting until the end of August.
 (Event dates, when indicated, are tentative and dependent on changes in MB Gov. public health restrictions/guidelines.
 Please check the links to the event page to verify.
 Stay safe, everyone!)

 Here’s a list of some of these incredible events happening all over Manitoba:

 - Cube Stage Events – The home of various events like the Jazz Festival, Soca Reggae Festival, Fringe Festival, and many more.
 Check their site for exact dates and other summer events.

 - Red River Exhibition– Red River Ex is Winnipeg’s premier amusement park.
 It features rides, carnival games, a petting zoo, shows and musical performances, and many food vendors.
 It is usually held in June.
 Recently, they’ve opened space for year-round activities.
 Their Fall Fair is scheduled for August 27 to September 6, 2021.

-- Winnipeg Folk Fest – (2021 show cancelled.
-They’re planning to offer a live musical event on August 13-15, 2021 at Birds Hill Provincial Park).
+- Winnipeg Folk Fest – (2021 show cancelled).
 The Folk Fest is considered the summer festival in Manitoba.
 It is a four-day event of music, food, and other spectacles (like drum circles and fire dancers) usually held in July.
 The event features emerging and well-established artists.
 Thousands camp for the entire festival or stay for the day.

-- Manitoba Stampede & Exhibition – Dubbed as Manitoba’s only pro-rodeo, Manitoba Stampede and Exhibition is postponed for next year and will be held from July 22-25, 2021.
-Get ready for exciting bull riding, bronco-busting, tie down roping, bareback riding, steer wrestling, ladies barrel racing, and team roping exhibitions.
+- Manitoba Stampede & Exhibition – Dubbed as Manitoba’s only pro-rodeo, Manitoba Stampede and Exhibition is postponed for next year and will be held from July 21-24, 2022.
+This event features exciting bull riding, bronco-busting, tie-down roping, bareback riding, steer wrestling, ladies barrel racing, and team roping exhibitions.
 They also feature entertainment and activities for kids.
 This family-friendly event is held at Morris, MB, about an hour’s drive from Winnipeg.